 It's important to take your medicine at the same time each day.
-This helps you keep a constant, effective level in your blood.
+This helps you keep a constant, effective level of medicine in your body.
 Skipping doses can trigger a flare.

-If you’ve just started taking disease-modifying medicine such as methotrexate, you should know that it may take weeks or even months to feel the full benefits.
+If you’ve just started taking disease-modifying medicine such as methotrexate, keep in mind that it may take weeks or even months to feel the full benefits.
 Try to be patient and give the medicines a chance to really work.

 If you have an upset stomach or other side effects, call your doctor.
 There are often things you can do to ease side effects.

-Have you tried alternative remedies for pain control?
+4. Have I tried alternative remedies for pain?

 Studies show that meditation and biofeedback lower pain for some people and help them handle it better.
 Massage may help lessen your pain and stiffness and relieve stress.
 Acupuncture has also been shown to curb pain in other conditions, although it's not well researched for RA.
 These methods may not work for everyone, and it’s a good idea to talk to your doctor first, especially if you want to take any herbs or supplements, because some could affect your medications.